 I think about Keats and his notion of negative capability—the place "where an artist must be" comes to me verbatim after all these years: "when a man is capable of being in uncertainties, mysteries, doubts, without any irritable reaching after fact and reason."
 I don't think I have negative capability.
 But does Alex?
 I look at him, and I feel myself irritably reaching to know what will happen.

-He is smiling like a dangerous rake—it's the look he saves for his fans—and sure enough, I realize that we have become surrounded by a small gathering of American teenage boys and girls who are star struck and giddy.
+He is smiling like a dangerous rake—it's the look he saves for his fans—and sure enough, I realize we have become surrounded by a small gathering of American teenage boys and girls who are star struck and giddy.

 "You're Alex Glimmer, dude.
 Aren't you?"
 One skinny fourteen-year old boy steps up and then falls back deferentially like a mean-spirited small dog who suddenly finds himself in the presence of a much calmer, much bigger dog.
-The whole scenario looks so much like Neptune and his sycophants in the fountain in front of us that I find myself falling in with the teenagers, as if by some aesthetic imperative, looking to Alex to see what he'll say.
-He doesn't say much, just signs their t-shirts, city guide books, arms, foreheads and backpacks and tells them that a thing of beauty is a joy forever.
+The whole scenario looks so much like Neptune and his sycophants in the fountain in front of us, I find myself falling in with the teenagers, as if by some aesthetic imperative, looking to Alex to see what he'll say.
+He doesn't say much, just signs their t-shirts, city guide books, arms, foreheads and backpacks and tells them a thing of beauty is a joy forever.
 Keats?
 Where did he get that?
 They nod their heads, trying to remember it.
 They will go home and use it to get laid for years to come.
 Yeah, like Alex Glimmer once told me—yeah, I met him.
 We hung out in Rome.
 Cool guy, yeah.
 Told me a thing of beauty is a joy forever.
 Looking at you, who can argue?
 The man's a poet.
 Alex poses for some pictures, which I take.
-Standing behind the various cameras that the teenagers hand me to snap their pictures with Alex, I look at Alex through their lenses and realize that I am standing in the same relation to him as I have always stood, the recording mechanism beholding the worthy object, camera to smiling Alex, critic to artist.
+Standing behind the various cameras the teenagers hand me to snap their pictures with Alex, I look at Alex through their lenses and realize I am standing in the same relation to him as I have always stood, the recording mechanism beholding the worthy object, camera to smiling Alex, critic to artist.